wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    E. Also due to lack of authentication, current routing does not have the metadata to <strong>segment traffic</strong> in order to split a percentage of traffic to different targets for various types of testing.

    <ul>
       DEFINITION: "Micro segmentation" is the logical division of the internal network into distinct security segments at the service/API level.
-Its use enables granular access control to, and visiblity of, discrete service interface points.
-Reference: <a target="_blank" href="https://dodcio.defense.gov/Portals/0/Documents/Library/CNAP_RefDesign_v1.0.pdf">PDF: "US Department of Defense (DoD) Cloud Native Access Point (CNAP) Reference Design (RD)"</a>
+Its use enables granular access control to, and visiblity of, discrete service interface points. [<a target="_blank" href="https://dodcio.defense.gov/Portals/0/Documents/Library/CNAP_RefDesign_v1.0.pdf" title="PDF: US Department of Defense (DoD) Cloud Native Access Point (CNAP) Reference Design (RD)">Reference</a>]
+      <br /><br />
       The segmentation that "East-West" (internal) Load Balancers with advanced "ISO Level 7" capability (such as F5) can perform is more limited that what Consul can do with its more granualar metadata about each service.
+      <br /><br />
       Not only that, Load Balancers are <strong>a single point of failure</strong>.
-So an alternative is needed which has been architected for resilience and high availability to failures in individual nodes, Availability Zones, and whole Regions.
+So an alternative is needed which has been architected for (lower cost) resilience and high availability to failures in individual nodes, Availability Zones, and whole Regions.
    </ul>

    <a name="MismatchF"></a>
-   F. In an effort mitigate the network features lacking, many developers now feel they spend too much time <strong>coding network-related communication logic</strong> into each application program (for retries, tracing, secure TLS, etc.).
+   F. To mitigate the network features lacking, many developers now feel they spend too much time <strong>coding network-related communication logic</strong> into each application program (for retries, tracing, secure TLS, etc.).
 When different developers use different techniques for that, errors occur which are difficult to track down.

 ### Kubernetes a partial solution

    <a target="_blank" href="https://wilsonmar.github.com/kubernetes">Kubernetes (largely from Google)</a> has been popular as "orchestrator" to replace instances of pods (holding Containers) when any of them go offline.

-   However, core Kubernetes currently still has these deficiencies:
+   However, core Kubernetes defaults currently has these deficiencies:

    <a name="MismatchG"></a>
    G. Kubernetes does <strong>not check if a service is healthy</strong> before trying to communicate with it.
 This leads to the need for coding of applications to perform time-outs, which is a distraction and usually not a skill by most business application coders.